crosetto/cupq/Readme.md

 # CUPQ: a CUDA implementation of a Priority Queue applied to the many-to-many shortest path problem

 This tiny library implements a priority queue in CUDA, the goal (besides showing the data structure and its implementation) is to compare it with the best CPU implementation we know
  (from Boost or the STL) on a Dijkstra algorithm benchmark.
-I used for comparison the GPUs in my laptops (here we show results with a Maxwell M1200 and GeForce GTX 1050 Mobile GPUs).
+I used for comparison the GPUs in my laptops (a Maxwell M1200 and GeForce GTX 1050 Mobile GPUs).
 We assume it's fair to compare them with a single core of a high-end multicore CPU (in this case i7-7820HQ CPU).
 In fact a gaming GPU such as the GTX 1080 would have approximately
 4 times the hardware and memory bandwidth compared to these laptop GPUs, and also the prices of the GTX 1080 and the multicore processor i7-7820HQ are approximately matching (around 400$).